baahl-nyu/einhops/README.md

 ```

 ### GPU Installation
 If you have an NVIDIA GPU and CUDA version >=12.1, you can install the appropriate Desilo version by checking your CUDA version (top right corner of `nvidia-smi`).
+More details on Desilo GPU versions can be found [here](https://fhe.desilo.dev/latest/install/).
 In our case, we have version 12.8 so we run:
 ```bash
 uv pip install -e ."[cuda128]"  # or cuda121, cuda124, cuda126, cuda129, cuda130
 ```